-The Group monitors the liquidity position by comparing maturing assets and liabilities over different time buckets of up to 1 month, 1-3 months, 3-6 months, 6 months to 1 year, 1-3 years, and over 3 years.
+The Group monitors the liquidity position by comparing maturing assets and liabilities over various time buckets to include short term, medium term, and long-term buckets.
 The Group carries out stress testing periodically using the worst case scenarios to assess the effects of changes in market conditions on the liquidity of the Group.
 As a strategy the Group maintains a large customer base and good customer relationships.

-The Treasury Department, in conjunction with Risk Unit periodically reviews/updates (at least annually) the liquidity risk strategy which is evaluated by ALCO before presenting to the EXCOM and the Board for approval.
+The Risk Unit periodically reviews/updates (at least annually) the liquidity risk strategy which is evaluated by ALCO before presenting to the BRC and the Board for approval.

-The bank manages funding requirements through the following sources: Current accounts, savings accounts, other URIA accounts, interbank lines, and borrowing by leverage of Sukuk portfolio.
+The bank manages funding requirements through the following sources: current accounts, savings accounts, other URIA accounts, interbank lines, and borrowing by leverage of Sukuk portfolio.
+Appropriate thresholds are set for attaining funding from each source in the Bank's Risk Appetite Framework.